spatialos/online-services/docs/content/services-packages/gateway/overview.md

-# Gateway (including matchmaking)
+# Gateway (including matchmaking): overview
 <%(TOC)%>

 This is a technical overview of the Gateway: its features, design and implementation.
-It's not a usability guide; if you want to set up your own instances of these services follow the [quickstart guide]({{urlRoot}}/content/get-started/quickstart-guide/introduction.md).
+It's not a usability guide; if you want to set up your own instances of these services follow the [deploy guide]({{urlRoot}}/content/services-packages/gateway/deploy.md).

 This guide describes the Gateway and any directly associated functionality; you can find other functionality in Online Services, such as a [Deployment Pool]({{urlRoot}}/content/services-packages/deployment-pool/overview) detailed separately.